LOOK: First Injury Report Revealed For Ole Miss Football vs. Oklahoma

 Cedrick Beavers and Logan Diggs are the only two Rebels who are definitely out on Saturday, and running back Matt Jones is listed is "doubtful," meaning we could see more action from Ulysses Bentley IV in the backfield against the Sooners.

-In the "questionable" category are offensive linemen Jayden Williams and Jeremy James, and Princely Umanmielen, TJ Dottery and Cayden Lee are all listed as "probable."
+In the "questionable" category are offensive linemen Jayden Williams and Jeremy James alongside wide receiver Tre Harris.
+Princely Umanmielen, TJ Dottery and Cayden Lee are all listed as "probable."
 If Williams and James are able to suit up and go, that would be a big boost to what has been a struggling trench unit during conference play.

 "We all have room to grow," Rebels center Reese McIntyre said earlier this week.
 "We're all learning every day.
 We're taking what (offensive line) Coach (John) Garrison is coaching and applying it on the field.